 Trading systems fail spectacularly under market stress — and the cost of failure is immediate and quantifiable:

-- Latency spikes: Stale signals from delayed data can mean entering positions at wrong prices
+- Latency spikes: Stale signals from delayed data can mean entering positions at wrong prices.

-- Execution slippage: Backtest assumes clean fills; production has slippage, partial fills, and rejects
+- Execution slippage: Backtest assumes clean fills; production has slippage, partial fills, and rejects.

-- Feedback loops: Large positions can move the market, invalidating the signal that created them
+- Feedback loops: Large positions can move the market, invalidating the signal that created them.

-Real example: At Steve Trading Bot, the system needed explicit regime detection to avoid deploying trading signals during market conditions that the model hadn’t been trained on.
+At Steve Trading Bot, the system needed explicit regime detection to avoid deploying trading signals during market conditions the model hadn’t been trained on.
 Concept drift in financial data is not slow — it can happen overnight during macro events.
+See Trading Systems & Platforms.

 LLM and RAG system failures